nharper/0-rtt-token-binding/draft-ietf-tokbind-tls13-0rtt.md

   chooses to accept early data, include in EncryptedExtensions the "early_data" extension, "early_token_binding" extension, and "token_binding" extension with the same version and key parameter from the previous connection.

+If a server accepts early data on a connection where "early_token_binding" was offered, it MUST use PSK with (EC)DHE key establishment.

 The "early_token_binding" extension must be present in EncryptedExtensions exactly when both "early_data" and "token_binding" are present.
 A server that